“Then Yeshua came from Galilee to the Yarden (Jordan) to be baptized by Yohannan.” (Matthew 3:13)

 Ritual Purity in the Tanakh

-Many Christians are surprised to learn that God instituted the practice of the mikvah in the Torah.
+Many Believers are surprised to learn that God instituted the practice of the mikvah in the Torah.
 It is the specified means for restoring ritual purity, and it was regularly performed in natural bodies of water, such as springs or rivers.

 The Torah mandated ritual cleansing through the mikvah for the following: